Agency for Healthcare Research and Quality (AHRQ), HHS.

 - One or more individuals with inpatient nursing and/or nursing management experience

-- One or more individuals with experience using AHRQ 01 measures for assessing hospital performance and/or public reporting
+- One or more individuals with experience using AHRQ QI measures for assessing hospital performance and/or public reporting

-- One of more individuals with expertise in developing algorithms for relevant quality indicators using administrative data
+- One or more individuals with expertise in developing algorithms for relevant quality indicators using administrative data

 - One or more individuals with expertise in validating ICD-9-CM codes using chart abstraction (to assess criterion validity), or assessing their accuracy in identifying individuals at risk for specific adverse outcomes (predictive validity)